 2. CONSIDER THE WORK ENVIRONMENT

 Once people are paid well, they look for more meaning at work: Is this job taking advantage of my skills?
 Does my employer value me?
 Is the environment inclusive and diverse?
 Does this company do work I feel proud of?
 If the answer is no to any of those questions, you can bet that employee will look elsewhere for more meaningful work.
 Reducing employee turnover is dependent on the work environment you provide.

-It’s absolutely necessary in this labor market to offer a competitive wage.
-But remember – overcompensating people won’t make up for a poor work environment.
+It’s necessary for this labor market to offer a competitive wage.
+However, remember – overcompensating people won’t make up for a poor work environment.